Here is my diary from the day before the operation, to the most recent entry. I will update this should events warrant.

 Good news though - I was scheduled to spend 14 days in hospital - he said that as I was fit and healthy (which was news to me!) - I would only need to spend around 5 to 7 days instead.

 18th March 2008

 - 7.30am - moved from ward to theatre waiting area - getting anxious now!

-- 8.00am - the anaesthetist saw me and asked loads of questions (what am I having done, who am I etc. Then they wheeled me into theatre.
+- 8.00am - the anaesthetist saw me and asked loads of general questions (what am I having done, who am I etc.) Then they wheeled me into the operating theatre.